What Is Couples Therapy?

 Interventions that reduce criticism, contempt, defensiveness, and stonewalling greatly increase long-term relationship satisfaction.

-Meanwhile, RLT emphasizes accountability and equality — helping partners step out of “one‑up / one‑down” roles and meet as emotional peers.
+Meanwhile, RLT emphasizes accountability and equality—helping partners step out of “one-up / one-down” roles and meet as emotional peers.

 In other words: It’s part insight, part practice, and completely doable.